Jacob-MacMillan-Software/jacob-macmillan-software.github.io/_posts/2024-03-28-chess-engine.md

 That's all you need for a full two player chess game.
 Really, you don't even need that much.
 You could do it with less code if you don't print out legal moves, or bother to check for errors when pushing the move to the board.

-The only thing that might not be straight forward or immediatly clear is `board.turn`.
+The only thing that might not be straight forward or immediately clear is `board.turn`.
 This, as the name suggests, denotes who's turn it is.
 It is `True` if it is white's turn, and `False` if it is black's turn.

 Also potentially of note: with `board.push_san` you can provide the move in either of the two move formats we've discussed.